dominiktraxl/firetracks/README.md

-For each active fire, MCD14ML contains the geographic location, the exact time of measurement, the satellite that made the measurement (Aqua or Terra), the band 21/31 brightness temperatures, the sample number, the fire radiative power, the detetection confidence, a day/night algorithm flag, and an inferred hot spot type (e.g. active volcano, offshore or presumed vegetation fire).
+For each active fire, MCD14ML contains the geographic location, the exact time of measurement, the satellite that made the measurement (Aqua or Terra), the band 21/31 brightness temperatures, the sample number, the fire radiative power, the detection confidence, a day/night algorithm flag, and an inferred hot spot type (e.g. active volcano, offshore or presumed vegetation fire).
 In comparison, the [Active Fire Events Table](#active-fire-events-table-vh5) does not contain the exact time (i.e. hour and minute) of the measurement, since it is